Code of Conduct

 In its credit policy, Resurs has established its credit strategy that aims to govern the focus and scope of the credit risk that the bank wants to expose itself to in order to achieve its overall business and profitability goals.
 It is fundamental for the credit strategy to have a well-diversified loan portfolio that provides the sought-after level of profitability with a collective credit risk in relation to our margins.

-Summary of our Anti-corruption policy
+Summary of our anti-bribery policy